Ghamzaki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to everybody to the file hello..
+a script that sets execution permission of the file hello as all to other users